Certificate Authentication for MySQL

 mysql> CREATE USER 'root'@'%' REQUIRE ISSUER '/O=YOUR_ORG_NAME/OU=Certificate Authority/CN=YOUR_ORG_NAME Banyan Private Root CA' AND SUBJECT '/OU=Banyan Client USER_EMAIL/CN=Banyan Client USER_EMAIL';

-Where YOUR_ORG_NAME is the name of your Banyan Organization and USER_EMAIL is the email address of the registered Banyan User.
+Where YOUR_ORG_NAME is the name of your CSE Organization and USER_EMAIL is the email address of the registered Banyan User.

 5. Connect to MySQL using the MySQL Client

-Once the TCP Service is defined, your end users will see it in their Banyan Desktop App.
+Once the TCP Service is defined, your end users will see it in their desktop app.

 When the user clicks Connect, the Desktop App will launch the banyanproxy in TCP Mode, on the specified port (we recommend 3306 for MySQL).